Node Perturbation Can Effectively Train Multi-Layer Neural Networks: Methods

 \subsubsection{Node perturbation}

-Further zooming out, one may suppose that they wish to perturb all nodes in an entire network, rather even than just one layer at a time.
+Further zooming out, one may wish to perturb all nodes in an entire network, instead of just one layer at a time.
 In regular node perturbation, noise is injected into all layer's pre-activations and weights are updated in the direction of the noise if the loss improves and in the opposite direction if it worsens.
 As with iterative node perturbation, two forward passes are required: one clean and one noise-perturbed.
 During the noisy pass, noise is injected into the pre-activation of each layer to yield a perturbed output

 where the added noise $\vb*{\epsilon}_l \sim \vb{\mathcal{N}}(\vb{0}, \sigma^2 \vb{I}_l)$ is a spherical Gaussian perturbation with no cross-correlation and $\vb{I}_l$ is an $N_l \times N_l$ identity matrix with $N_l$ the number of nodes in layer $l$.
 Note that this perturbation has a cumulative effect on the network output as each layer's perturbed output $\vb{\tilde{x}}_l$ is propagated forward through the network, resulting in layers deeper in the network being perturbed by more than just their own added noise.